ScrappyNozicka/Pokemon-Battle-Game/README.md

 Each battle allows for:
  - Swapping between pokemon during battle.
  - Selecting from three different Pokemon moves each round.
- - Accounts for PoperPoints being decresed when move is being used.
+ - Accounts for PowerPoints being decresed when move is being used.
  - Accounts for strengths and weaknesses against specific types of each Pokemon.